pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum2.md

 I can store it on my server wherever I need.
-But what happens if at some point there is a hack and someone changed, for example, the instructions to instead of take one pill thing, take five pills, you're out, maybe dangerous for the person.
+But what happens if at some point there is a hack and someone changed, for example, the instructions to instead of take one pill, take five pills, maybe dangerous for the person.
 In that case, what did we do?
 We hashed this version of the instruction, we put it on chain and you see every time